 The booking system for Script Reading goes live on 10th July.
 You can choose your slot when the sessions go live (last year all slots went in the first hour).
 If you get a slot, one of our readers will connect with you before the festival.

 On the day and time of your booking, go to your appointment with a print out of your outline and first ten pages of script, and you will be met by your script doctor.
 At any one time, six script doctors are in session and we aim to offer help on around 100 projects.
 More here.

 You can read up about the team of script doctors, here.

 We also operate a drop in desk over the three days of the festival.
 So if you want to just rock up with your script, get some feedback or ask for career advice, head over to the Script Surgery and book yourself a slot in one of the drop in sessions.

-Other popular sessions include… The Legal Clinic
+Other workshops include… The Legal Clinic

 Do you have legal issues you need a lawyer to help you with?
 All delegates at the festival have the option to apply for the legal clinic that is run by Blue Pencil Media.

 You can ask any question you like and their legal team will do their best to answer your concerns.
 More here.

 LSF has grown to be the single most important screenwriting event on this side of the pond.
 Amazing 3 days that keep me motivated to keep on writing.